DankMickey/PORSRC/CRASH-LOGS.md

 7.)
 When using a particular weapon - http://pastebin.com/de6meaTG

 8.) trying to put a weapon in one of the weapon slots - http://pastebin.com/fPTCxBUe

+9.)
+This is happening frequently while fishing - http://prntscr.com/ckwduw